MOohTus/ODAMNet/docs/source/pages/analysis/usecase1.rst

 We use the default parameters, whatever the networks used.

-Rare Disease pathways network analysis
+Rare disease pathways network analysis
 """"""""""""""""""""""""""""""""""""""""""

-*In this part, we present results found for the first multilayer network composition: multilayer network + RD pathways.*
+*In this part, we present results found for the first multilayer network composition: multilayer network + rare disease pathways.*

 First, target genes are used as seed to start the walk: ``1,988/2,143`` genes are used.